LeoDog896/awesome-minestom/README.md

 *A list of servers that use Minestom.*
 - [EmortalMC](https://github.com/EmortalMC) - A minigames server focused on light-hearted fun.
 IP: `mc.emortal.dev`.
 Version: `1.19.2`.
 - [Arena](https://github.com/Minestom/Arena) - A community server demonstrating Minestom's capabilities.
 IP:  `arena.minestom.net` Version: `1.19.2`.

-## Resources

-Where to discover learning resources or new Minestom gear.

 ## Websites